 We evaluate all securities in an unrealized loss position quarterly to assess whether the impairment is other-than-temporary.
 Our other-than-temporary impairment ("OTTI") assessment is a subjective process requiring the use of judgments and assumptions.
-Accordingly, we consider a number of qualitative and quantitative criteria in our assessment, including the extent and duration of the impairment; recent events specific to the issuer and/or industry to which the issuer belongs; the payment structure of the security; external credit ratings and the failure of the issuer to make scheduled interest or principal payments; the value of underlying collateral; and current market conditions.
+Accordingly, we consider a number of qualitative and quantitative criteria in our assessment, including the extent and duration of the impairment; recent events specific to the issuer and/or industry to which the issuer belongs; the payment structure of the security; external credit ratings and the failure of the issuer to make scheduled interest or principal payments; the value of underlying collateral; current market conditions; and our company's ability and intent to hold the investment until its value recovers or the securities mature.

 If we determine that impairment on our debt securities is other-thantemporary and we have made the decision to sell the security or it is more likely than not that we will be required to sell the security prior to recovery of its amortized cost basis, we recognize the entire portion of the impairment in earnings.
 If we have not made a decision to sell the security and we do not expect that we will be required to sell the security prior to recovery of the amortized cost basis, we recognize only the credit component of OTTI in earnings.
 The remaining unrealized loss due to factors other than credit, or the non-credit component, is recorded in accumulated other comprehensive loss.
 We determine the credit component based on the difference between the security's amortized cost basis and the present value of its expected future cash flows, discounted based on the purchase yield.
 The non-credit component represents the difference between the security's fair value and the present value of expected future cash flows.
-Based on the evaluation, we did not recognize any credit-related OTTI during the years ended December 31, 2016, 2015, and 2014, respectively.
+Based on the evaluation, we did not recognize any credit-related OTTI during the years ended December 31, 2017, 2016, and 2015, respectively.